deepuku1234/E-commerce/README.md

 npm i
 ```

-4. go to config folder and make a .env file
+4. go to config folder and make a config.env file
 paste the below lines inside the file
 ```
 PORT=4000